denza/profitbricks-sdk-net/README.md

 #### Delete a Data Center

-This will remove all objects within the virtual data center AND remove the virtual data center object itself.
+This will remove all objects within the VDC **AND** remove the VDC itself.

 **NOTE**: This is a highly destructive operation which should be used with extreme caution!